dice-group/KBQA-PG/KBQA/ranking/RANK_OF_TRIPLES/README.md

 # Modul Relatedness_triples

 This module summarizes the triples based on semantically relatedness.
-For two DBPedia subgraph G1 and G2 for different entities and for two triples f1 and f2 from the graps we take the labels of predicates and retrieve two sets of hypernyms S1 and S2 from the lexical database WordNet.
+For two DBPedia subgraph G1 and G2 of different entities and for two triples f1 and f2 from the graps we take the labels of predicates and retrieve two sets of hypernyms S1 and S2 from the lexical database WordNet.
 We compute similarity score of predicates for every pair of triples.
-Tuple - Relatedness score or Triple-Relatedness score can be returned.
+Dictionary {Tuple - Relatedness score} or {Triple-Relatedness score} can be returned.

 ### Functions: